 Long a popular destination for travelers, Morocco continues to attract visitors in increasing numbers.
 Our specialists explore some of the options available for those wanting to escape the crowds and get under the skin of the country.

 The beating heart of Morocco, Marrakesh, is a magical, evocative city that offers a tantalising introduction to North Africa.
 With budget airlines flying here regularly it's also very accessible and a short stay of three to four nights is quite feasible.
 Yet it would be a shame to come this far without exploring beyond the city walls.
 Within a short drive of Marrakesh you'll find stunning mountain landscapes, rippling desert sands, Roman ruins, historic cities and relaxed yet cosmopolitan coastal towns.

 With new routes to Marrakesh and Casablanca with BMI and British Airways it's now possible to travel in more comfort and have more flexibility on itineraries.
 Opt for a circuit between these two cities and you can include all of Morocco's major highlights for a comprehensive first time visit.
 Alternatively, use Marrakesh as a hub and in the space of a relaxed week explore the city, see North Africa’s highest peak and sample some of the delicious seafood on the coast.

-Here our Morocco specialists describe their favourite destinations outside the Red City and offer tips on where and how long to stay.
+Here our Morocco specialists describe their favorite destinations outside the Red City and offer tips on where and how long to stay.

 Essaouira is a picturesque city on the west coast, only a three-hour drive from Marrakesh.
 Perfect for a two to three day break, it offers a complete change of scenery and pace after the bustle of Marrakesh.
 Essaouira's laid-back atmosphere is as yet unspoiled by mass tourism but the city boasts an enviable collection of charmingly restored riads (traditional Moroccan homes) offering visitors a wonderful choice of accommodation.